Jantalus/tesis/TracerPIN_modified/README.md

 If you indicate to the tool to trace

 * `-fname main -vname var` you would get all the writes and reads from *Point 1* and onwards / or until freed
-* `-fname indirection -vname copy` you would get the the write and reads from *Point 2* and onwards / or until freed
+* `-fname indirection -vname copy` you would get the write and reads from *Point 2* and onwards / or until freed
-* `-fname indirection2 -vname copy` you would get the the write and reads from *Point 3* and onwards / or until freed
+* `-fname indirection2 -vname copy` you would get the write and reads from *Point 3* and onwards / or until freed

 This is because the instrumentation logic is modeled to start tracing from the function that asked for the memory (in this case **main**).